House with a Clock in its Walls, The

 In a nutshell

 The House with a Clock in Its Walls is Eli Roth’s live action remake of the children’s novel by John Bellairs.
-It is entertaining and well-made, but is likely to frighten children under 8, and is inappropriate for children under 5, given the supernatural themes, physical transformations, and depictions of death.
-This film will be enjoyable for slightly older children and adults who enjoy spooky films and Jack Black-style comedy, but parents should be conscious of the low-impact nature of the film’s supernatural and horror themes when taking children under 10.
+It is entertaining and well-made, but is unsuitable for children under 9, given the supernatural themes, physical transformations, and depictions of death.
+This film will be enjoyable for slightly older children and adults who enjoy spooky films and Jack Black-style comedy, but parental guidance is warranted for children aged 9 to 13 due to nature of the film’s supernatural and horror themes.

 The main messages from this movie are: